 Although the NV Act was repealed on 25 August 2017, any offence committed against the NV Act prior to that date remains subject to regulatory actions by the Department.
 Clause 58 of Biodiversity Conservation (Savings and Transitional) Regulation 2017 enables the provisions of the NV Act relating to proceedings for an offence, penalty notices, court orders and remediation orders to continue to apply.

-and are current directors of
+owns the property

-This company owns ; (the
+within the (the Property).
+Table 1 lists relevant land

-Property).
-Table 1 lists s relevant land parcels with nin the property.
+parcels within the property.

 Table 1: Land parcels